LogtalkDotOrg/logtalk3/ports/fcube/NOTES.md

 	https://www.vidal-rosset.net/fCube/

-The port includes portability changes plus changes to use an ordered representation for sets.
+The port includes portability changes (notably, operator names) plus changes to use an ordered representation for sets.
 Also some code formatting changes for Logtalk coding guidelines.

 The port tests are adapted from the examples available from the web page above.